EmanuellQA/telliot-feeds/docs/fees-estimation.md

 # Fees estimation

-There are 4 options for calculating the `maxFeePerGas` and `maxPriorityFeePerGas` fees of EIP-1559 transactions: Arbitral values, Gas API, Pulsechain gas estimator and current state with a multiplier.
+There are 4 options for calculating the `maxFeePerGas` and `maxPriorityFeePerGas` fees of EIP-1559 transactions: Arbitrary values, Gas API, Pulsechain gas estimator and current state with a multiplier.

 **The default value for the --gas-multiplier (or -gm) flag is 1%, which means the fees will be multiplied by 1.01 (1% above).
 To not multiply the fees by any value set -gm 0**

 **For all of the 4 options, the maxFeePerGas and maxPriorityFeePerGas calculated will be multiplied by the value of --gas-multiplier**

-## Arbitral values
+## Arbitrary values

-Manually set arbitral values with the --max-fee and --priority-fee telliot flags, for `maxFeePerGas` and `maxPriorityFeePerGas`, respectively. **The values should be in GWEI format, for example, if you want to use 1500000000 WEI as maxPriorityFeePerGas you need to pass -mf 1.5 GWEI**
+Manually set arbitrary values with the --max-fee and --priority-fee telliot flags, for `maxFeePerGas` and `maxPriorityFeePerGas`, respectively. **The values should be in GWEI format, for example, if you want to use 1500000000 WEI as maxPriorityFeePerGas you need to pass -mf 1.5 GWEI**

 Usage example: